avantikxa/avantikxa/README.md

 ### Quick facts

-- 🎓 Currently a final year student, pursuing a Bachelor of Technology in Data Science.
+- 🎓 Graduated with a 4 year Bachelors in Technology- Data Science.
+Currently Persuing a Masters of Science in Business Analytics.
-- 🌱 Always looking for new and unique ML and AI project ideas
 - 🎸Particularly enjoy fashion analytics!